HOME / About Us

 Our Mission

-We are building a team of deeply experienced marine technology specialists with a passion for applying cutting-edge technology in the marine domain.
+We are a team of deeply experienced marine technology specialists with a passion for applying cutting-edge technology in the marine domain to improve peoples experience of life on the water.

-Our team has a proven track record or working together to successfully develop novel, leading edge maritime technology from a white sheet of paper through to broad commercial adoption in the marketplace.
-Further details will be released in 2026, when we will be free to share more.
+Our team has a proven track record or working together to successfully develop novel, leading edge maritime technology from original concept through to commercialisation.

 Paul Steinmann

-Paul is a proven marine technology innovator, having founded Halcyon International in 2004 to develop what is now the VEEM Gyro product range.
+Paul is a proven marine technology innovator.
+He founded Halcyon International in 2004 to develop what is now the VEEM Gyro product range.
 The technology was acquired by VEEM Ltd in 2011.
 Paul stayed on to lead the technical and commercial development of the product range, and assisted the company to list on the Australian Stock Exchange (ASX:VEE) in 2016.

 Paul began his career as a research scientist testing and developing keels, winglets and rudders for America’s Cup yachts.
 He then spent time as a naval architect in the Western Australian fast ferry industry, developing hydrofoil stabilisation systems.